 At the start of every semester, each instructor of record publishes the course syllabus which includes the instructor’s expectation for student participation in course activities.
 It is the student's responsibility to note the expectations and fulfill them.

-Officially excused absences from on-campus course activities or from participation in online course activities must be cleared with the course instructor of record and with the Assistant/Associate Dean for Academic Affairs.
-If a student will be unable to participate in course activities due to health, pregnancy, or family emergencies, the student will submit documentation in support of an excused absence to the Assistant/Associate Dean for Academic Affairs.
+Officially excused absences from on-campus course activities or from participation in online course activities must be submitted via our formal absence request program, cleared with the course instructor of record and with the Assistant/Associate Dean for Academic Affairs.
+If a student will be unable to participate in course activities due to health, pregnancy, or family emergencies, the student will submit documentation in support of an excused absence to the Assistant/Associate Dean for Academic Affairs via our formal absence request program or via email if the absence request has already been completed.
 The Assistant/Associate Dean for Academic Affairs will secure documentation in support of excused absences and serve as a clearinghouse to notify the instructors of record of all the courses in which the student is enrolled that the documentation for an excused absence has been verified.
 Appropriate documentation includes official physician’s note, obituary, jury duty summons, etc.